- Introducing a new monthly piece: Play Better!

 My friends, we have been through a lot these past couple of months.
 Maybe it feels more like a year to you; it does for me too!
 I’m here to tell you why we all need play right now.

 Think back to the activities that helped you get through quarantine.
 Puzzles were selling out at stores; did you complete one?
-Animal Crossing broke records in the video game industry.
-(I’ll admit that I played and I even built a tiny school on the top floor of my house.)
+Animal Crossing broke records in the video game industry, becoming one of the most bought and downloaded game this year.
+Some players have even found the classic Gamecube version on emulators, which you could check out and download (or Télécharger animal crossing) here if you wish to play it for yourself.
+I’ll admit that I played and I even built a tiny school on the top floor of my house.
 Maybe you saw people walking, running, buying new gym equipment, or riding bikes down the roads.
 Maybe you did drawing classes online with music filling the spaces in between.So if playful activities helped us get through a confusing, highly stressful, and historic time in our lives, think about the benefits that it can have on the children in your classroom.
 Click To Tweet

 You may have found yourself unable to do activities you once enjoyed like reading a complete book, watching a dramatic show, or following a conversation with a friend.
 Why were all these activities so popular?